ACTION Summer Bridge Program

 - Race to the Future

 Several field trips are included in the Summer Bridge program as well as many fun evening and weekend events right on campus.
-Students experience balance between academics and social events.
+Students also improve time management skills as they balance academics and social events.

-The ACTION funds cover all expenses during the Summer Bridge including:
+The ACTION funds cover expenses during the Summer Bridge including:

 - Housing in air-conditioned residence hall